PLAY-behaviorome/PLAY-project.org/README.md

 ## Rendering the site

+0. Always pull from the repo before making any changes.
 1. Make your changes
 2. Render the website: run `rmarkdown::render_site()` in R from the project root directory
     - (If any packages need to be installed, you can do so using `install.packages("package_name")`)